 BIOL 428 Advanced Ecology

-A course involving an original student laboratory and/or field investigation of an ecological or related problem under faculty supervision, culminating in a final research thesis.
-Prerequisite: BIOL 228 and instructor’s consent.
+A course involving an original student laboratory and/or field investigation of an ecological or related problem, under faculty supervision, culminating in a final research thesis.
+Prerequisites: BIOL 228 and instructor’s consent.

 BIOL 430 Paleobiology

 A lecture and laboratory course exploring the evolutionary history of invertebrates and vertebrates by studying fossils and geology.
 Prerequisite: BIOL 121 or GEOL 105.
 Alternate years.

 An in-depth study of biologically oriented topics in an area not usually covered by scheduled courses.
 Emphasis will be on current literature with student independent study and presentations.
 Prerequisites: BIOL 244 and instructor’s consent.

 A course designed for group study of subject matter of special interest.
 The organization, methodology, and objective of the course will be determined by the instructor and may include a laboratory experience.
 Prerequisite: junior and senior Biology majors or instructor’s consent.